hoarei/NASA_Internship_ADS_Summarization/README.md

 **What this code does:**

 **What the User Needs:** The user needs to access Expertise Finder v2.0 (https://github.com/MalloryHelfenbein/NASA_Internship) and follow the README files instructions.

+There are 2 files needed for this code to run properly that transfer over from Expertise Finder v2.0.
+Markup: *TextAnalysis.py
+        *stopwords.txt